sendgrid/sendgrid-nodejs/packages/client/USAGE.md

 A domain authentication allows you to remove the via or sent on behalf of message that your recipients see when they read your emails.
 Authenticating a domain allows you to replace sendgrid.net with your sending domain.
 You will be required to create a subdomain so that SendGrid can generate the DNS records which you must give to your host provider.
 If you choose to use Automated Security, SendGrid will provide you with 3 CNAME records.
 If you turn Automated Security off, you will be given 2 TXT records and 1 MX record.

-For more information on whitelabeling, please see our [User Guide](https://sendgrid.com/docs/ui/account-and-settings/how-to-set-up-domain-authentication/)
+For more information on domain authentication, please see our [User Guide](https://sendgrid.com/docs/ui/account-and-settings/how-to-set-up-domain-authentication/)

 ### POST /whitelabel/domains